 So while BFAs provide a solid framework for managing financial relationships, they are not watertight and there are no guarantees that they won’t be challenged in certain circumstances set out in the Family Law Act 1975 (Cth).
 Parties entering into a BFA should ensure transparency and proper legal guidance from someone like Daykin Family Law to uphold the strength of their agreement.

-The Process of Challenging a BFA
+The Process of Challenging a Binding Financial Agreement

 Case Studies: Hypothetical Examples of Overturned BFAs